joseprupi/quantragrpc/README.md

 ### Requirements
 * gRPC and Flatbuffers.
 Follow the instructions from Flatbuffers at https://github.com/google/flatbuffers/tree/master/grpc.
   * Build gRPC with -DBUILD_SHARED_LIBS=ON for shared libraries.
-  * When writing this Flatbuffers does not support gRPC, it used to but at some point gRPC broke its compatibility but hopefully it will be solved soon.
+  * When writing this Flatbuffers does not support gRPC.
+It used to but at some point gRPC broke its compatibility, hopefully it will be solved soon.
 Apply this manually to solve it https://github.com/google/flatbuffers/pull/6338
 * QuantLib.
 See https://www.quantlib.org/install.shtml
 * C++ build tools and CMake